-Raising A Zero Waste Baby is Far From Impossible
+Raising A Zero Waste Baby is Impossible But You Can Get Pretty Close

 Congratulations on welcoming a new addition to your family!

 Now comes all of the thoughts, concerns, sleepless nights, questioning, decision-making, research, and planning that accompanies having a tiny human under your care.